sqlxpert/lights-off-aws/README.md

 ## On/Off Switch

-- You can toggle the `Enable` parameter of your Lights Off CloudFormation stack.
+- You can toggle the `Enable` parameter of your Lights Off CloudFormation stack, CloudFormation StackSet, or Terraform module.
 - While Enable is `false`, scheduled operations do not happen; they are skipped permanently.

-## Logging
+## Logging and Monitoring

  1. Check the
     [LightsOff CloudWatch log groups](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups$3FlogGroupNameFilter$3DLightsOff-).
     - Log entries are JSON objects.
       - Lights Off includes `"level"` , `"type"` and `"value"` keys.
       - Other software components may use different keys.
-    - For more data, change the `LogLevel` in CloudFormation.
+    - For more data, change the `LogLevel` parameter.
     - Scrutinize log entries at the `ERROR` level.
       - Both logs:
         Entries with the `"stackTrace"` key represent unexpected exceptions